dagron78/Metis_AI_RAG/technical_documentation.md

 - Connects to Ollama for local LLM inference
 - Manages prompt templates
 - Handles context window optimization

+#### Chunking Judge

+The Chunking Judge is an LLM-based agent that enhances the document processing pipeline by:
+- Analyzing document structure, content type, and formatting
+- Selecting the most appropriate chunking strategy (recursive, markdown, or semantic)
+- Recommending optimal chunk size and overlap parameters
+- Providing detailed justification for its recommendations

+Our testing shows the Chunking Judge effectively:
+- Recognizes document structures, even identifying markdown-like elements in plain text
+- Selects appropriate strategies that align with document structure
+- Optimizes parameters based on document characteristics
+- Adapts to different document types without manual configuration

+#### Semantic Chunker

+The Semantic Chunker is an advanced chunking strategy that:
+- Uses LLM to identify natural semantic boundaries in text
+- Preserves semantic meaning and context in chunks
+- Creates more coherent, self-contained chunks than traditional methods
+- Respects the logical flow of information in documents

+Key features include:
+- Intelligent boundary detection based on topic transitions and subject matter shifts
+- Handling of long documents by processing in sections
+- Caching for performance optimization
+- Fallback mechanisms for error handling

 #### Retrieval Judge